 Instructions

-- In a large bowl, combine the oats, coconut, almonds, pecans, brown sugar and cinnamon.
+- Mix Dry Ingredients: In a large bowl, combine the oats, shredded coconut, almonds, pecans, brown sugar, and cinnamon.

-- In a small pot on a medium heat, melt the butter.
-Stir in the maple syrup.
+- Prepare Wet Ingredients: In a small saucepan over medium heat, melt the butter.
+Stir in the maple syrup and remove from heat.
+Mix in the vanilla extract.

-- Cook for 30 minutes, stirring every 10 minutes to achieve an even color.
+- Bake: Bake for 30 minutes, stirring every 10 minutes to ensure even toasting and color.

 Notes